vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 Like any other database, Elasticsearch shows varying performance under different
-conditions: index, document sizes; update, query patterns; index, cluster settings; hardware, OS, JVM versions; etc. It is difficult to keep track of each knob to observe its impact on the overall performance.
-Make sure you have (at least) daily performance tests to help you narrow down a recently introduced change damaging the performance.
+conditions: index, document sizes; update, query patterns; index, cluster settings; hardware, OS, JVM versions, etc. It is difficult to keep track of each knob to observe its impact on overall performance.
+Make sure you have (at least) daily performance tests to help you narrow down a recently introduced change contributing to lower performance.

 This utopic test bed is easier said than done.
 You will need to make sure that the test environment has representative data of production, (preferably)